kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 ## Basic setup

-In order to be able to fully utilize namespace scoped policies you need to use real [MeshService](/docs/{{ page.version }}/networking/meshservice).
+In order to be able to fully utilize namespace scoped policies you need to use [MeshService](/docs/{{ page.version }}/networking/meshservice).
 To enable MeshService resource generation on Mesh level we need to run:

 ```shell